n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 23 - Advent of Cyber 2021.md

 ![Search Parameters](AoC-2021_Photos/Day_23/01_AoC_Day_23_01-09-22-Searching-Event-Log.png)

 With this filter in place, we have only the logs showing for that date and related to PowerShell that contain the string `http` in their description.
-IF the logs are in descending order of `Event TIme`, you can see the story of events pertaining to this search.
+IF the logs are in descending order of `Event TIme`, you can see the story of events about this search.
 Investigate the first log.

 ![Using wget to Download Exploit](AoC-2021_Photos/Day_23/02_AoC_Day_23_01-09-22-Getting-CVE.png)

-This log identifies a commant, `wget`, being used to pull down the exploit known as [PrintNightmare LPE](https://github.com/calebstewart/CVE-2021-1675) from the creators GitHub repository.
+This log identifies a command, `wget`, being used to pull down the exploit known as [PrintNightmare LPE](https://github.com/calebstewart/CVE-2021-1675) from the creators GitHub repository.
 Quoting from the "readme" file on this page...

 *"This PowerShell script performs local privilege escalation (LPE) with the PrintNightmare attack technique.""*